majuzi123/HMAutoDroidbot/README.md

     We provided some sample hap for testing [here](https://github.com/XixianLiang/HarmonyOS_NEXT_apps).

     + A device or an emulator connected to your host machine via `hdc`.
+Use `hdc list targets` to checkout the connected device.

     + The `SYSTEM` variable is correctly chosen.
 See [trouble shooting](https://github.com/XixianLiang/HMdroidbot?tab=readme-ov-file#trouble-shooting).